paulschick/meteorite-tracker/notes/angular-material/04-Displaying-Real-Data.md

 - create service through CLI
 - Create user model (contact manager), create note model
 - Service is using subscription within the service.
   - Interesting, so he actually has a method in the service class that handles the subscribe.
 This is a good idea.
-  - What I can do is take the logic out of my components by having a separate service that takes the data from the resolver and handles the filtering logic.
-  - The components would just take the already built arrays and just display them
-  - This might cut down on how many components I'm using for the meteorite section.
-Could go from 3 to maybe two, one for the main data, one to display each individually
-  - Then I can have the meteorite-detail component for displaying a detail view of one of the meteorites.

-Let's try this with another piece of data from Nasa:
+### What I'm going to do

-- Find another API to use
+Find another API to subscribe to from Nasa.
-- Create service to call the api
-- Create resolver for the service
-- Create the page component and hook this up to routing with the resolver in the route
-- Create another service to take the data from the resolver and perform any logic needed
-- Have a component to display the data, or two components with one for the detailed or individual object display in template.
+Create a view for that API, and then create service, resolver, components, and page for that view.
+Add to router, add this view and the home view to the sidenav.

+Then the final thing will be to style, and try to add some detail view either to the meteorite list, or to the new component.

+For the new API: Find something that can be clicked for a detail view.
+This is something that I should be demonstrating in the application.
+Then we're pretty much done with it all except for final style changes and refactoring the sass files.